alierenbalikci599-netizen/Multi-Exposure-HDR-Fusion/README.md

 ## Summary

 This project shows that combining multiple exposure images can improve the visibility of details in high-contrast scenes compared to using a single exposure image.
 Among the tested methods, Mertens Fusion with CLAHE was used as the final enhanced output because it combines exposure information and improves local contrast.
+The exposure times (1/60s, 1/15s, 1/4s) are based on the standard stops of the Cambridge Multi-Exposure HDR Dataset used in this project to ensure accurate radiance reconstruction in Debevec and Robertson methods.